kai3341/zerod/README.md

 ## `./zerod run`  # script

-You may add your scripts into `.zerod/scripts` directory
+You may add your scripts into `.zerod/scripts` directory.
+Script working directory will be the same as `./zerod` script is called.
+Environment variable `ZEROD` is passed to script referring to previously called `./zerod` script